 - 150% of annual compensation for salaried workers.
 See ROI of Background Screening.

 - 12% of pre-tax income for the average company.
 See Improving Retention.

 Theft and Dishonesty LossesEmployee theft and dishonesty losses also certainly have an adverse effect on the bottom line of any employer.
-The ACFE (Association of Certified Fraud Examiners) estimates the typical US organization loses 7% of annual revenue to employee theft and fraud.
-According to the report, "If this percentage were applied to the estimated 2008 US gross domestic product of $14.196 trillion, we could project that roughly $994 billion would be lost to fraud in 2008."
-(Occupational Fraud and Abuse, ACFE 2008 Report to the Nation.)
+The ACFE (Association of Certified Fraud Examiners) estimates the typical organization loses 5% of annual revenue to employee theft and fraud.
+According to the report, "If applied to the 2013 estimated Gross World Product, this translates to a potential projected global fraud loss of nearly $3.7 trillion."
+(Occupational Fraud and Abuse, ACFE 2014 Report to the Nation.)

 Employee MisconductWorkplace violence, drug and alcohol abuse, and sexual harassment represent costs in and of themselves, but also may be grounds for negligent hiring liability.
 First let us consider these sobering numbers.

 - Workplace violence costs $120 billion annually.
 (Whitehead, Shelly.
 "Killing at Jobs Sites Soaring" Cincinnati Post 11/12/2004)